hlxsites/prisma-cloud-docs/preview/README.md

 ![github action settings](assets/gh_action_settings.png)

+The workflow will also require write permissions.
+To enable it, go to https://github.com/OWNER/REPO/settings/actions and under the "Workflow Permissions" section, check the option "Read and Write permissions" then hit "Save".

 ## Env variables and secrets

 The env variables are defined in the [wrangler.toml](../wrangler.toml) file.
 For the preview feature, the following vars